QUOTES-What did Prince Harry and Meghan say in Netflix series? | Entertainment

 Netflix released the first three episodes in a six-part documentary series on Prince Harry and his wife Meghan on Thursday, showing how the couple met and the problems they say they faced as part of Britain's royal family.
 Below are some quotes from the series:

-HARRY ON WOMEN IN THE ROYAL FAMILY He said he had learnt "the pain and suffering of women marrying into this institution".
+HARRY ON WOMEN IN THE ROYAL FAMILY He had learnt "the pain and suffering of women marrying into this institution".

-I remember thinking how can I ever find someone who is willing and capable to be able to withstand all the baggage that comes with being with me.
 When I got to meet M I was terrified of her being driven away by the media, the same media that had driven so many other people away from me.

-I knew that the only way that this could possibly work is by keeping it quiet for as long as possible.
 HARRY ON MEGHAN

 She sacrificed everything she ever knew, the freedom that she had, to join me in my world.
 And then pretty soon after that I ended up sacrificing everything that I know to join her in her world.
 For so many people in the family, especially the men, there can be a temptation or an urge to marry someone who would fit the mould as opposed to somebody who you are perhaps destined to be with.